|

 Fish-Symbol I.D.™

-Advanced Fish-Symbol I.D.™.
-Activated by the press of a button, Advanced
+convenience of our Advanced Fish-Symbol I.D.™.
+Activated by the press of a

-Fish Symbol I.D.™ lets your unit do the work of interpreting return sonar
+button, Advanced Fish Symbol I.D.™ lets your unit do the work of interpreting

-signals.
+return sonar signals.
 Advanced Fish Symbol I.D.™ works in automatic mode only.
-If you turn

-it on while in manual mode, it will switch to automatic mode.
-Fish and other
+If you turn it on while in manual mode, it will switch to automatic mode.
+Fish

-suspended targets are clearly displayed as fish-shaped symbols in four
+and other suspended targets are clearly displayed as fish-shaped symbols in

 Advanced Fish Symbol I.D.™ is designed to give a simplified, easy to interpret